SERVICES

 Types of Scars and Fibrotic Skin Changes

-- Flat scars Often mainly a color or texture issue.
-Goals: improve smoothness, tone blending, and elasticity.
+Often mainly a color or texture issue.
+Goals: improve smoothness, tone blending, and elasticity. - Hypertrophic scars

-- Hypertrophic scars Raised, thick scars that stay within the original wound border.
-Goals: reduce thickness, redness, itch, and stiffness.
+Raised, thick scars that stay within the original wound border.
+Goals: reduce thickness, redness, itch, and stiffness. - Keloid scars

-- Keloid scars Scars that grow beyond the original wound edge and may keep enlarging.
-Goals: reduce size/activity and lower recurrence risk.
+Scars that grow beyond the original wound edge and may keep enlarging.
+Goals: reduce size/activity and lower recurrence risk. - Contracture scars

 - Tissue quality assessment